jablonskidev/linux-interview-questions/README.md

 This is for Linux users who want an efficient way to prepare for interviews.

 This is not for learners who are new to Linux.
-To keep the articles short and skimmable, I did not break down terms and concepts enoguh for true beginners.
+To keep the articles short and skimmable, I did not break down terms and concepts enough for true beginners.

 ## What you will get